kodebae/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.ForEach does not make a copy of the arry while .map deos.
+Likewise, you do not need a retrun for the forEach method, you need to retrun for .map.
+However, you can console log with .forEach.

 2. What is the difference between a function and a method?

+A function is a  piece of reuable code that you can call by it's name.
+A method is a piece of data associated with an object.
+Essentially it is a function belonging to an object.

 3. What is closure?

+In JavaScript innner functions have access to outer fucntions because of the parent child relationships and due to scope.
+Contrarywise, parents can not inheriate from the chidren.

 4. Describe the four rules of the 'this' keyword.

+A. This window binding global functions will be acessable in the window unless in strict mode.
+B. Implicate binding, look to the left of the dot to find out what 'this' is refering to.
+C. Explicate binding, we can 'call', 'apply', or 'bind' with the function.
+D. New binding, creates a new JS object, links constructor of this object to another object, passes the newly created object as this, returns this if the function doesn't return an object.

 5. Why do we need super() in an extended class?

+We use super and extend to extend a class in JS.

 ## Project Set up